jamiedidthis/quartz/content/books/the cyclist and his shadow.md

 ---

-### Our porous bodies

-Thinking of this description of the peloton each time I watch, and… isn’t this a description of our bodies in general?
-We are [[private/holobionts|holobionts]].

-> Its cohesion is so real that the limits of the individual are porous.
-Skewered by the marrow, every rider sheds some blood in the melting pot of the peloton's formidable heart, puts existence and breath at the service of the monster with a hundred mouths.
-Even when you consider those who ride apart from one another, the effort of a rider is never totally independent from the efforts of all the others.
->
-> The hydra has the dimensions of the sea and the fluidity of water.

----

 ### On Armstrong, Froome, and the gratuitous fascination of doping

 > Lance Armstrong, whose arrogance and cruelty I believe were unique.